ttrefoni/DPHPT/README.md

         Docker login

-#### Create a shared, mounted folder so that all Linux machines:
+### Create a shared, mounted folder so that all Linux machines:
-All machines need to be able to read the necessary Python scripts and maintain a database of tuning results.
+If you have multiple instances where you want to run experiments, all machines need to be able to read the necessary Python scripts and maintain a database of tuning results.
 There are multiple ways to do this, but one popular solution is to use Samba.
 A basic tutorial is included below, but more information is available at [Samba Wiki](https://wiki.samba.org/index.php/Main_Page).

+For each Linux Instance:

-1. Create a directory on each Linux instance to mount the SMB share.
+1. Create a directory to mount the SMB share.
 In our case, we created this at `/srv/samba/hp_tune_grid/`.

 2. Install the `cifs-utils` package if it's not already installed.
 This package is necessary for mounting SMB/CIFS shares.
 You can install it by running: